LSSTDESC/clevar/CLEVAR_EXE.md

 ### Matching catalogs <a name="matching"></a>

-Currently, only proximity matching is implemented in `ClEvaR`.
-To run this operation:
+Currently, is possible to match cluster based on proximity or on membership.
+Both operations are run with the same command:

 ```
-  clevar_match_proximity config.yml
+  clevar_match config.yml
 ```

 ### Footprint application <a name="footprint"></a>